-The first Greece island we visited is the famous Santorini!
-Known for the breathtaking caldera views and unique wines, it’s the most popular island for tourists.
-I recently shared 9 romantic things to do in Santorini and today I’d like to share more about one of those activities!
-We ventured out to the newest museum on the island, Lost Atlantis Experience, to learn about the myth of Atlantis.
+Known for the breathtaking caldera views and unique wines, Santorini is the most popular island for tourists.
+I recently chatted about 9 fun things to do in Santorini and today I’d like to share more information about one of those activities!
+I ventured out to the newest museum on the island, Lost Atlantis Experience, to learn about the myth of Atlantis.
 I actually love learning about the history of cities I visit but I find most museums a bit overwhelming.
 Lost Atlantis Experience is an interactive museum that actually kept me engaged and taught me some very interesting facts about Santorini!

 What is the Museum About?